CLMitchell's background is in psychology, human resources, management, research, and the health industry.

 The indigo dye used in blue jeans is applied using a purposely inferior dyeing practice called ring dyeing.
 This method only affects the outer ring of the cotton fiber, leaving the core white, so after a small amount of wear and tear, this top layer of dyed fiber wears off to expose the white inside.
 This enables us to “wear in" our jeans and achieve the perfect worn look.
 This method is also used in jeans that are sold as pre-washed or pre-worn because it’s easy to create an instant age effect using a little abrasion.

 The downside to all of this, of course, is that it makes the jeans crock and bleed.

 A recent desire for unfaded jeans has not necessarily led to a change in the manufacturers' dyeing processes, and many dark jeans are poorly dyed.
 This is partly due to the fact that indigo is a difficult dye to work with, especially for cotton (it works better with wool and silk).
 This is because it needs repeated applications in multiple dye baths using the correct equipment, techniques, and a good understanding of chemistry.
 Due to these complexities, it is often done poorly.

 Ultimately, this means that unless your jeans were dyed correctly, then some crocking and fading are bound to occur, no matter what you do.

 Denim Fade Types

 Tate-ochi or “vertical falling” is the forming of faded vertical lines.
 This occurs when the thread width is not uniform.
-The color fades most where the thread is the thickest and creates a white line along the vertical thread.
+The color fades most where the thread is the thickest, and that thread creates a white line.

 Atari is the term used to describe the fading that occurs on your jeans with age.
-But it doesn’t stop there, the fading that appears in each of the areas also has its own terminology:
+But it doesn’t stop there—the fading that appears in each part of the jeans has its own terminology:

 - Thigh and crotch wear: Whiskers